 Me, personally, yes- definitely.
 I don't put my name on any work that I don't think the customer will always be happy with.
 If a young person comes in and wants something I think they'd regret later down the road, I either try and approach their idea in a more long-lasting direction.
 (For example, if they wanted a band logo, I'd try and talk them into a generic music tattoo, or to get one of the song lyrics that holds the most meaning to them tattooed instead.)
 If I can't talk the person into a different idea, I will usually pass on the tattoo.
 Just as an FYI, I do the same when people come in wanting their husband/wife/boyfriend/girlfriend's name tattooed on them, too.
 If they are hell bent on getting it done, I try and steer them toward using a colored ink or gray ink because it's easier to cover in the future.
 If they insist on solid black ink, I won't do that tattoo, either.

-What made you go the entrepreneur route after college instead of a typical job?I'm probably the first tattoo artist to admit that they'd messed up tattoos before (lol).
+Does Subway have a secret menu?I'm probably the first tattoo artist to admit that they'd messed up tattoos before (lol).
 The good thing is, I know how to fix them.
 Generally speaking, if I mess something up, it's usually small, and can be covered or fixed by adding more shading or changing the light source on the tattoo (if it's not too late).
 Thankfully I have never misspelled a tattoo or screwed one up beyond repair.
 If I do screw up in the tattoo process, I never let the person know because I have always been able to fix it or incorporate it in.

 It all depends on the state.
 Where I apprenticed in South Carolina, a minimum of 1,000 hours of apprenticeship under a certified tattoo artist is required by the state to be a tattoo artist.
 You also have to have certain certifications such as first aid, CPR and Bloodborne Pathogens and Infection Control.
 Many states require apprentices to take an exam upon completion of their apprenticeship hours, and many states also require a license to tattoo.
 What a lot of people don't understand when they venture into the tattooing industry is that most apprenticeships don't pay.
 People interested in becoming a tattoo artist will mop floors, clean a shop, scrub tattoo tubes and more for about a year of their life, without getting a dime for it.
 It's been my experience that only 1 in every 10 people who start on the path to becoming a tattoo artist actually succeed.
 Another point to make here is that it's my opinion that a tattoo artist should be an 'artist' first.
 Tattooing is an art form, and if the person can just replicate some piece of flash that's on the wall, they aren't a tattoo artist.
 A tattoo artist should be able to draw, paint, whatever their medium of choice is, but should be able to create a custom piece for a client.